Ahmad Nawaf Al-Ahmad Al-Sabah

-Ahmad Nawaf Al-Ahmad Al-Sabah (الشيخ أحمد النواف الأحمد الصباح, born 1956) is a Kuwaiti politician and military official who is the current Prime Minister of Kuwait since July 2022.
-He is the eldest son of Nawaf Al-Ahmad Al-Jaber Al-Sabah, the incumbent Emir of Kuwait.
+Ahmad Nawaf Al-Ahmad Al-Sabah (الشيخ أحمد النواف الأحمد الصباح, born 1956) is a Kuwaiti politician and military officer who served as the Prime Minister of Kuwait from 24 July 2022 until his resignation on 20 December 2023.
+He is the eldest son of the late Nawaf Al-Ahmad Al-Jaber Al-Sabah, the former Emir of Kuwait.

-Former Positions
+Former positions

-He worked in the Ministry of Interior with the rank of Lieutenant-General, then retired in 2014 and held the position of Governor of Hawalli in the same year, and he represented the Emir of the country on more than one occasion.
-After Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah assumed the position of Crown Prince, the position of Deputy Chief of the National Guard became vacant, and he was appointed Deputy Chief of the National Guard with the rank of Minister on November 19, 2020, and continued in the position until March 9, 2022.
+He worked in the Ministry of Interior with the rank of lieutenant-general, then retired in 2014 and held the position of governor of Hawalli in the same year, and he represented the Emir of the country on more than one occasion.
+After Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah assumed the position of Crown Prince, the position of deputy chief of the National Guard became vacant, and he was appointed to the post with the rank of minister on 19 November 2020, and remained in the post until 9 March 2022.

 He was previously a member of the Al-Arabi Club's general assembly, and was the football manager during the club's golden age.
 He also served as the president of the International Police Federation, and he also headed the Kuwait Police Federation.

-Ministerial Positions
+Ministerial positions

 Minister of Interior

-On March 9, 2022, an Emiri decree was issued appointing him as First Deputy Prime Minister and Minister of Interior.
+On 9 March 2022, a decree was issued appointing him as first deputy prime minister and minister of interior.

-Prime Minister
+Prime minister

-On July 24, 2022, an Emiri Decree was issued by the Crown Prince of Kuwait, Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah, assigning him the role of prime minister and the formation of the fortieth government in the history of Kuwait, and the government formation decree was issued on August 1, 2022.
+On 24 July 2022, an Emiri Decree was issued by the Crown Prince of Kuwait, Mishal Al-Ahmad Al-Jaber Al-Sabah, assigning him the role of prime minister and the formation of the fortieth government in the history of Kuwait.
+The government formation decree was issued on 1 August 2022.
+On 20 December 2023, he submitted the resignation of his cabinet as prime minister to the newly succeeded Emir Mishal Al-Sabah.